Project Dates: 2012-2013

 Robert Wood Johnson Foundation, Grant No. 69964

 Allen P, Brownson RC, Duggan K, Stamatakis KA, Erwin PC.
-The makings of an evidence -based local health deparment: identifying administrative and management practices.
+The makings of an evidence-based local health department: identifying administrative and management practices.
 Frontiers in Public Health Services & Systems Research.
 2012: June, in press.

 Brownson RC, Allen P, Duggan K, Stamatakis KA, Erwin PC.
 Fostering more effective public health by identifying administrative evidence-based practices.
 American Journal of Preventive Medicine 2012: September, in press.